#WaveOfHope #ClimateCrisis #ClimateJustice #Fairtrade

 The Wave of Hope campaign is being run by the Crack the Crises coalition, made up of 75 of Britain’s leading charities and organisations – including the Fairtrade Foundation – who are inviting the public to back its call for the G7 to take decisive action to secure a fair future for everyone on the planet.

-As politicians gather in Cornwall for this weekend’s global summit, Fairtrade supporters across the nation have been using the Wave of Hope campaign to tell G7 leaders that the farmers and workers who produce the UK’s foods and goods must not be ignored.
+As politicians gather in Cornwall for this weekend’s global summit, Fairtrade supporters across the nation have been using the Wave of Hope campaign to tell G7 members that the farmers and workers who produce the UK’s foods and goods must not be ignored.

 Renowned illustrator Sakina Saïdi has created a special animation for the Fairtrade Foundation’s Wave of Hope, for people to share on social media channels.
-The illustration will highlight the need for climate justice for farmers and workers hardest hit by the climate crisis, and every post shared using the #WaveOfHope hashtag will add to the thousands of Waves of Hope calling on G7 leaders to tackle the world’s biggest crises – Covid-19, injustice, climate change and nature loss.
+The illustration will highlight the need for climate justice for farmers and workers hardest hit by the climate crisis, and every post shared using the #WaveOfHope hashtag will add to the thousands of Waves of Hope calling on G7 members to tackle the world’s biggest crises – Covid-19, injustice, climate change and nature loss.

 Hundreds of Fairtrade campaigners up and down the country have already participated and shared their own individually crafted Waves of Hope online, in windows and communities.